plane icon

 1. Check that the firmware upgrade file is set correctly and press Next.

-1. A resume of the Upgrade Receiver settings will be displayed.
+1. A summary of the Upgrade Receiver settings will be displayed.
 Press Upgrade.

-1. The Upgrading window will open showing its progress… make sure not to disconnect your receiver while it happens, and if everything worked fine you should have an Upgrade Succeeded message.
+1. The Upgrading window will open, showing its progress.
+Make sure not to disconnect your receiver during this process.
+If everything works correctly, you will see an Upgrade Succeeded message.
 Press Finish.

 Septentrio documentation